 Appropriate data sheets verifying the characteristic values entered in the PHPP should be submitted for all these electricity loads with significant demands.
 Usage profile

-The usage profiles used in the PHPP ("Use non-res" worksheet) must be verified through written confirmation by the building user.
+The usage profiles used in the PHPP ("Use nonres" worksheet) must be verified through written confirmation by the building user.

-Tips for energy efficient server can be found at www.passipedia.org → Passive House Certification → Building Certification
+Tips for energy efficient server: www.passipedia.org \rightarrow Passive House Certification \rightarrow Building Certification